moiatgit/abs-guide-ca/sphinx-abs/complexfunct.rst

-**Example 24-6.
-Again, dereferencing a parameter passed to a function**
+Exemple 6.
+Again, dereferencing a parameter passed to a function

 .. code-block:: sh